CCBC | SCWOP | NLE

 The Craft Council of BC partnered with SCWOP and New Leaf editions to host a steamroller print demonstration for the first edition of A Date with Culture – an event to celebrate culture during the Culture Days weekend in September, 2019.

 Eight different artists participated in this year’s event – each of them creating and carving their own 4′ x 8′ wood panel to print, and each of them surpassed this large-scale challenge with flying colours!

-All finished prints and blocks will be up for bid on Thursday, February 6, 2020 at A Date with Culture Steamroller Print Auction for the opening of the SCWOP Gallery.
+All finished prints and blocks will be up for bid at the Steamroller Print Auction for the opening of the SCWOP Gallery.

 Kelly Cannell is a Coast Salish artist from Musqueam in Vancouver B.C.
 She has travelled the world pursuing her passion for arts and culture.
 From a very young age Kelly has been immersed in arts.
 The foundation of her inspiration is her appreciation for Life, Nature and culture.

 Bev’s muse is nature, where beauty is found in brokenness.
 Burned out trees, and layers of peeling bark, bear a common thread of beautiful imperfection.
 Her sculptural and 2D art embraces the raw and flawed.
 She enjoys creating highly textured surfaces.
 Artistry and technique inform the intuitive processes of her multidisciplinary art practice.

 Sylvan is an emerging visual artist working in printmaking, sculpture and installation.
 He grew up in Vancouver, BC and recently completed the 2018-2019 Printmaking Studio Practicum program at the Banff Centre for Arts and Creativity.